DiCo: Revitalizing ConvNets for Scalable and Efficient Diffusion Modeling: Experiments

 \subsection{Ablation Study}

-For the ablation study, we use the small-scale model and evaluate performance on the ImageNet 256$\times$256 benchmark.
-All models are trained for 400K iterations.
-In this section, self-attention in DiT is not accelerated using FlashAttention-2 to ensure a fair comparison with other efficient attention mechanisms.
+For the ablation study, we use the small-scale model and evaluate performance on the ImageNet 256$\times$256 benchmark to enable fast training speed.
+All models are trained for 400K iterations and evaluated without CFG.
+Notably, in this section, self-attention in DiT is not accelerated using FlashAttention-2 to ensure a fair speed comparison with other efficient attention mechanisms.

 We analyze both the overall architecture and the contributions of individual components within DiCo to better understand their impact on model performance.

 \para{Architecture Ablation.} We evaluate the performance of DiCo under various architectural designs and conduct a fair comparison with DiT.
 As shown in Table~\ref{tab:abla_arch}, DiCo consistently outperforms DiT across all structures while also delivering significant efficiency gains.
 These results highlight the potential of DiCo as a strong and efficient alternative to DiT.